xmrjun/Aztec-Network-Prover-Node/README.md

 **DISK** 1 TB SSD

-The Prover node uses high resource.
+The Prover node uses high resource than the Secuencer Node.
 If you running on low specs machine, you will likely face an **Error Stopping job due to deadline hit** and **Error: Epoch proving failed: Proving cancelled**.
 Which means your Provers failing to submit Proof on Epoch because your Hardware can't catch the deadline.

 *You can rent servers from Servarica (https://servarica.com).
 It's likely the Cheapest option per month AFAIK*